Does your organization have a spare $14M to spend on fines, penalties, and revenue loss due to a non-compliance event?

 The standards of PCI DSS are as follows, to quote:

-If your business manages transactions by credit card, you will need to be aware of and adhere to the requirements set forth by PCI DSS.
+If your business manages credit card transactions, you must be aware of and adhere to the requirements set forth by PCI DSS.

 SOX